 The pre-built MeRS container image configures FFmpeg without certain elements (specific encoder, decoder, muxer, etc.) that you may require.
 If you require changes to FFmpeg we suggest starting at Build the MeRS container image from source.

 Pre-built MeRS Docker images are available on DockerHub* at https://hub.docker.com/r/sysstacks/mers-clearlinux

 To use the MeRS:

 Pull the image directly from Docker Hub.

-Once you have downloaded the image, run it with:
+Once you have downloaded the image, run it using the following command:

 This will launch the image and drop you into a bash shell inside the container.
 GStreamer and FFmpeg programs are installed in the container image and accessible in the default $PATH.
-These programs can be used as you would normally outside of MeRS.
+Use these programs as you would outside of MeRS.